betterscientificsoftware/bssw.io/Articles/WhatIs/WhatIsCseSwRefactoring.md

 source code.

-It should be noted that in all but the most trivial of situations, the common practice of *cut-n-paste-n-adjust* programming, although possibly the most expedient, inevitably creates a re-factoring burden rather than solves one.
+It should be noted that in all but the most trivial of situations, the common practice of *cut-n-paste-n-adjust* programming, although possibly the most expedient, inevitably creates a re-factoring burden rather than solving one.
 Later on, another developer having to maintain such code will have to do the software engineering work to collapse all the cut-n-paste instances into a single implementation that can be re-used where necessary.